 It’s important to understand it still depends on the depth of the scratch.
 For minor scratches only in the surface of the top coat, then a re-coat of the floor will fix it.
 To clarify, a light sand of the existing surface and then apply a new top coat.
 Unless the entire floor area has a re-coat applied at one time, a gloss level variation will be noticeable.
 That is when you need to consider the location of the repair.
 Every home is different.
 A site inspection will ensure the best possible location for a join line.
 This will reduce visibility of a join.
 Not every scratch is in the surface of the coating only.
 Most scratches are from dragging heavy furniture across floors.
 This type of damage takes the repair work to the next level.

 The Next Level of Damage

 The next level of repairing scratches is when a scratch in a floor is also dented.
 To explain, you can feel an indentation with your fingernail within the scratch.
 A simple recoat will not repair this damage.
-For this repair we will need to strip the floor back to raw timber.
+For this repair our timber floor sanding services will be needed.
+We will need to strip the floor back to raw timber.
 We will then need to apply the full coating system.
 Once again, the location will determine if we need to recoat other areas to blend gloss levels.
 Further, a suitable location for a join line may not always be possible.
 This would also mean the addition of a recoat of the rest of the polished floor area.

 The most common forms of indented scratches are from the movement of large furniture.
 You should not roll or slide furniture over polished timber floors.
 The most common calls we get are from landlords and tenants.
 Moving in or moving out are the most crucial times.
 Fridges sit on 4 small wheels and are very heavy.
 Track marks from the wheels can occur.
 There is a method for moving fridges over polished floors without damaging them.
 Read about it on our polished timber floor care page.